Fitus/Zaloha.sh/README.md

  * *Optional backup to a remote backup host via SSH/SCP.*
  * *Optional backup from a remote source host via SSH/SCP.*
  * *Optional comparing contents of files via SHA-256 hashes.*
+ * *Zaloha2.sh contains other improvements of design, program code and documentation and is recommended for new deployments.*
+ * *The command-line usage of Zaloha2.sh is the same as of Zaloha.sh (except for some (documented) differences in less frequent options).*

 Full documentation is available both [online](DOCUMENTATION.md) as well as inside of Zaloha.sh.